April 2, 2013

 March 5, 2013

-“MAC Tools screwed us” states MAC Tools Distributor Cory Seguin in a video that warns would-be franchise owners from owning a MAC Tools mobile tool distribution franchise.
+“MAC Tools screwed us” states a MAC Tools Distributor in a video that warns would-be franchise owners from owning a MAC Tools mobile tool distribution franchise.

-In the video, Cory & his wife Michelle tell how MAC Tools sold them a tool truck route (at an investment, thus far, of $130,000) without telling them that three prior distributors had failed with the same route.
+(UnhappyFranchisee.Com) In the video [which has now been taken offline], Cory & his wife Michelle tell how MAC Tools sold them a tool truck route (at an investment, thus far, of $130,000) without telling them that three prior distributors had failed with the same route.

-The Seguins contend that many MAC Tools distributors fail, in part because of a lack of corporate support, inadequate tool financing, and independent competitors who sell the same products at significantly lower prices.
+The franchisees contend that many MAC Tools distributors fail, in part because of a lack of corporate support, inadequate tool financing, and independent competitors who sell the same products at significantly lower prices.

 Are you a MAC Tools distributor or former distributor?
 Please share your opinions and experiences with a comment below.
 If you are willing to take a short survey, see the link below.

 Cory: My name is Cory and this is my wife Michelle.
 I am a Mac tools distributor and this is how MAC tools screwed us.

 Michelle: They started off by painting a beautiful picture of how life would be like as a distributor; being your own boss, running your own business, having more time to spend with your family and having a much a larger wallet.
 We invested over $130,000 and Cory is yet to draw a paycheck after 14 months.
 We are struggling.
 The DMs paint a great picture because they are thinking of the huge sign up bonus that they will get.